top of page

 In conclusion, the path for greatness in each sport or game is different.
 High school or collegiate experience or both in some sports or games may be absolutely essential.
 In tennis, everything reverts back to junior tennis.

-If the objective is winning a grand slam tournament in singles (as opposed to late bloomers - someone who does not have a rite of passage but makes it up to four or five hundred in the professional rankings, die hards - similar to late bloomers with the added exception that tennis to them is in the nature of a calling, and players simply with no other choices or interests or players just filling out the draw in order to merely say I played at Wimbledon or the French Open, etc., or players that enjoy traveling and are good enough to use tennis as a passport to see other parts of the world), the road to be traversed has two rites of passage and at least one must be attained: Kalamazoo (the "Zoo") and the Orange Bowl.
+Given the objective is winning a grand slam tournament in singles (as opposed to late bloomers - someone who does not have a rite of passage but makes it up to four or five hundred in the professional rankings, die hards - similar to late bloomers with the added exception that tennis to them is in the nature of a calling, and players simply with no other choices or interests or players just filling out the draw in order to merely say I played at Wimbledon or the French Open, etc., or players that enjoy traveling and are good enough to use tennis as a passport to see other parts of the world), the road to be traversed has two rites of passage and at least one must be attained: Kalamazoo (the "Zoo") and the Orange Bowl.
 See June 22, 2025 obituary.

 FYI, late bloomers bloom late in large part because all the players that they could not beat in juniors have left the sport.
 The reasons why are as simple and diverse as headaches associated with traveling to the brain is developing and having difficulty trying to find any legitimate reason that will explain how hitting a small yellow ball with a racket contributes to society.
-But it does seem that the brains of the best athletes, across the board, by and large, rightly or wrongly, have no such concerns.
+But it does seem that the brains of the best athletes, across all sports, by and large, rightly or wrongly, have no such concerns.

 Conclusion